michael2012z/myEnglish/vocabulary/learning/freq-3/learning-list-0033.md

 ### Definition
 - v: impose something unpleasant
 ### Family
-inflict: inflicted, inflicting, infliction, inflicts+;infliction: inflictions
+- inflict: inflicted, inflicting, infliction, inflicts+
+- infliction: inflictions
 ### Examples
 - We may finally end the long reign of terror inflicted on us by former Miss USAs, federal judges from Indiana, and Gold Star parents.
 - These wounds were inflicted when I was much younger and fed up with everything.